 - Underestimating Badassery: Doesn't seem to realise that the one storming the rear guard of her platoon is Shepard."There are three of them!
 THREE!
 Anything can be killed if you'd just DO YOUR DAMNED JOBS!!"

-The Blood Pack is a legion of mercenaries founded by a krogan battlemaster exiled from Tuchanka for striking a female in anger.
+Originally, the Blood Pack were just one of the vorcha mafia, but krogans took over the gang and subverted it to their own cause, turning them into a legion of mercenaries founded by a krogan battlemaster exiled from Tuchanka for striking a female in anger.
 The group operates in the Terminus Systems, and members are fought throughout Mass Effect 2 on places like Omega, Tuchanka and Pragia.
 While Eclipse are weighted towards tech/biotics and the Blue Suns toward straight up soldiers, the Blood Pack are more likely to sic varren on you or shove a flamethrower in your face.

 The Blood Pack in general